GerB/fpb2cmbb/README.md

-# Feed Post Bot Skeleton to cmBB
+# Feed Post Bot to cmBB

 This extension ties Feed Post Bot to cmBB.
 It makes Feed Post Bot post its messages in a designated cmBB category instead of a regular topic.